The Kodaira dimensions of $\overline{\mathcal{M}}_{22}$ and $\overline{\mathcal{M}}_{23}$: Tropicalizations of linear series

-Because the slopes of functions in $R(D)$ cannot increase from left to right, $s_v(\psi_1)$ must be positive at all rightward tangent vectors.
-It follows that for all $\zeta$.
+Because the slopes of functions in $R(D)$ cannot increase from left to right, $s_\zeta(\psi_1)$ must be positive at all rightward tangent vectors $\zeta$.
+It follows that for all rightward tangent vectors $\zeta$.
 By a similar argument, $s_\zeta(\psi_0) = s_\zeta[0]$ for all $\zeta$.
 See Figure~\ref{Fig:EasyCase}.